jborkowski/esp-jokes-rs/README.md

 ---

 Let's have some fun and share a good laugh with your ESP32 board using ESP-Jokes-RS!
-If you encounter any issues, have suggestions, or want to share your own jokes, please don't hesitate to get involved in this project.
+If you encounter any issues or have suggestions, please don't hesitate to get involved in this project.
 Happy coding and happy laughing!